Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 4–5%

 Yield ranges are illustrative based on market data as of early 2026.
+Public REIT dividend yield data sourced from NAREIT industry research.
 Past performance does not guarantee future results.
 Public REIT yield reflects dividend yield only, not total return including appreciation.

 Income Distribution Timing